ChloeRickards/chloerickards.github.io/GeneDriveModel.md

 <h2 id="tm">The Transision Matrix</h2>

-<p>To model this situation, we start with characterizing our **alleles**.
+<p>To model this situation, we start with characterizing our <b>alleles</b>.
 Each allele is associated with a growth rate and a level of disease resistance.
 The two characteristics are related; disease resistance often comes at a cost to fecundity or competitive ability.
 So, an allele that confers disease resistance will have a lower growth rate.
 Gene drive alleles will also have a lower growth rate - both from the disease resistance and from the gene drive itself. </p>

 <p>Alleles mix and match during reproduction to form genotypes, and we are interested in tracking the change of genotype proportions over time.The goal of this model is to observe how the population genetics of a snail population change over time (measured in generations of snails).
 To do this, we set up a transition matrix (Grewelle et al. 2022), which tracks how genotypes change from one generation to the next.
 The following algorithm constructs the matrix by examining all combinations of genotype crossings - both in sexual reproduction (or outcrossing) and asexual reproduction (or selfing).</p>